ContextMapper/contextmapper.github.io/_docs/service-cutter/context-map-suggestions.md

 <a href="/img/service-cut-generator-ddd-sample-result.png">![Service Cut Generator Example Result (DDD Cargo sample application)](/img/service-cut-generator-ddd-sample-result.png)</a>

-*Known limitation*: Please note that the resulting model does not contain the original data types.
-We currently loose this information through the cutting process.
-However, the results still show how the entities are mapped to Bounded Contexts and how the single attributes are mapped to the entities.

 ## Service Cutter Input File Generators
 If you want to work with the original [Service Cutter](http://servicecutter.github.io/) tool, a [JHipster](https://www.jhipster.tech/) application, you can also use our [Service Cutter generators](/docs/service-cutter/) to derive the needed input files in the JSON format from your Context Map.
-Simply save them here (in Context Mapper) and upload them there (in the original Service Cutter).
+Simply save them as JSON files (in Context Mapper) and upload them there (in the original Service Cutter).
+We also describe this in our [service decomposition tutorial](/docs/systematic-service-decomposition/).